Rays vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have won 69.9% of the games this season when they were favored on the moneyline (51-22).
+- The Rays are 51-23 in games they were listed as the moneyline favorite (winning 68.9% of those games).

-- The Rays have an implied moneyline win probability of 57.4% in this matchup.
+- The implied moneyline probablility for this matchup gives the Rays a 56.5% chance to win.

-- In the 88 games in which oddsmakers have set an over/under for Tampa Bay, it has combined with opponents to go over the total 50 times (50-34-4).
+- Tampa Bay has played in 89 games with a set over/under, and have combined with its opponents to go over the total 51 times (51-34-4).

-- The Rays have collected a 9-6-0 record against the spread this season (covering 60% of the time).
+- The Rays have a 9-6-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!